Calculate torque converter K-factor, stall RPM, or engine torque, plus estimate GM 298mm K-code stall and torque-based stall changes.

 K Factor Formula

-The following formula is used to calculate the k-factor of a stall converter.
+The following formula is used to calculate the k-factor (capacity factor) of a torque converter.

-- T is the engine torque output (lb-ft)
+- T is the engine torque (input torque) at stall (lb-ft)

-To calculate the k-factor of a torque converter, multiply the stall rpm by the square root of the torque output.
+To calculate the k-factor of a torque converter, divide the stall RPM by the square root of the torque output.

 Stall Converter Definition